manveru/nixos-installer/README.md

 # nixos-installer
-Using Calamares to install NixOS
+A webserver that can install NixOS for you.